• 1-3 Days Delivery

 You can then follow these simple lateral restraint installation instructions:

-- Drill a 14mm hole through both brick outer and inner leaf.
+1. Drill a 14mm hole through both brick outer and inner leaves.

 We also stock lateral restraint wall tie kits with all you need.

 In most buildings, there is a waterproof barrier installed towards the bottom of the wall known as a damp proof course (DPC).
-Rising damp therefore occurs due to a failed damp proof course, or when a house does not have one at all.
-It can also occur when external ground levels are so high that they bridge an existing DPC - usually when soil is placed higher than the damp proof barrier during gardening work - or debris entering the cavity wall.
+Rising damp occurs due to a failed damp proof course, or when a DPC is absent.
+It can also occur when external ground levels are so high that they bridge an existing DPC – usually when soil is placed higher than the damp proof barrier during gardening work – or debris enters the cavity wall.

 Before dealing with rising damp, it’s worth noting that this particular type of damp can only be sorted if diagnosed properly.
 You should seek professional advice from a qualified surveyor before attempting to fix the issue.